egeldenhuys/knowledge-base/linux-mint/black-screen-after-logout.md

 Black Screen After Logout
 =========================

 In the past, some drivers (notably Intel's) made the X server crash when trying to regenerate the X session at logout.
 In essence, instead of shutting down X and starting it again, it tries to reuse the same process to save time and resources.
-If so, I think there will be a crash backtrace in /var/log/kdm.log.
+If so, I think there will be a crash backtrace in `/var/log/kdm.log`.

-You can disable this resetting behavior in /etc/kde4/kdm/kdmrc by finding the TerminateServer=true line and uncommenting it.
+You can disable this resetting behavior in `/etc/kde4/kdm/kdmrc` by finding the `TerminateServer=true` line and uncommenting it.

 ```
 # Restart instead of resetting the local X-server after session exit.